Hybrid Azure environment

-A bit of everything in tech — code, web, networking, systems — and lately exploring what AI tools can do, from a small office on the Central Coast.
+A bit of everything in tech — code, web, networking, systems — and lately exploring what AI tools can do, here on California's Central Coast.

 I'm a bit of a jack-of-all-trades when it comes to tech — code, web development, networking, systems administration.
 For four years that meant keeping the IT side running, most recently as a Systems Administrator at Zero Motorcycles, looking after a Microsoft Azure and on-premise setup for 300–400 people across several countries.